 Reach out and ask the client how things are going, what can be improved, and where you could provide more support.
 When clients tell you what they want or how you can improve, work those things into your new packages.
 This way when you raise your rates, you can also deliver the added services your clients asked for and have said they want.

 How To Communicate Your Price Increase

 Once you are set on what services will receive rate increases, how much you are going to raise your rates, and what is changing to justify those new higher rates, it’s time you communicate the changes in pricing.
 With new clients, this is easy because in most cases, they are unaware of your previous pricing.
 But telling existing clients that your rates are increasing can be stressful because you are going to lose some clients — and that’s okay.

 Losing clients as your freelance business grows is normal and to be expected.

 The clients who were a perfect fit when you were just getting started are most likely not going to be perfect clients for the entirety of your business, especially when you uplevel your services and the value you include.
-Losing clients who are no longer a fit simply prepares you and makes space for new amazing clients who need what you have to offer.
+Losing clients who are no longer a fit simply makes space for new clients in your niche who need what you have to offer.